adi-g15/notes/linux/device-trees/index.md

 ## Interrupt Handling

-* `interrupt_controller`: indicates current driver is interrupt controller ... and others, like 'interrupt-parent'
+* `interrupt-controller`: indicates current driver is interrupt controller
-* interrupts
+* `interrupts`: list of interrupt specifiers
+* `interrupt-parent`: phandle pointing to interrupt-controller of current node
+* `#interrupt-cells`: number of cells in interrupt specifier for this int contr.

 # Example Usage